Self-awareness is the ability to see yourself clearly and objectively through reflection and introspection.

 Other popular theories of emotional intelligence also include self-awareness as a core component, making it one of the factors that virtually all researchers and experts agree on (Goleman, 2001).

-If you’re looking to build your emotional intelligence, self-awareness is the first stop.
+If you’re looking to build your emotional intelligence, self-awareness is the first step.
 Make sure you have developed strong skills in self-awareness before giving the other elements your all.

 4 Tips for Improving Self-Awareness in Relationships